rlrq/MINORg/docs/source/tutorial_cli.rst

 In all the following tutorial, the current directory/working directory is presumed to contain all files in https://github.com/rlrq/MINORg/tree/master/examples.
 If you have not downloaded the files, please do so and navigate to the directory that contains them.

 Note that all command line code snippets in the following tutorial are for **bash terminal**.
-You may have to adapt them according to your operating system.
+You may have to adapt them according to your terminal.

 Setting up the tutorial